DeFUCC/hashfs/README.md

 ```
 // HashFS automatically verifies:
 1. Content matches its BLAKE3 content-address (integrity)
-2. Chain authenticity via Ed25519 signature (signatures are made over the compressed chain bytes' hash)
+2. Chain authenticity via Ed25519 signature (signatures over chain hash)
-3. Chain links are unbroken (parent pointers and version sequencing)
-4. No versions are missing (completeness)
+3. Chain integrity via binary hash concatenation with domain separation
+4. Individual version signatures and hashes
+5. Automatic recovery from corrupted versions

 // Implementation notes:
 // - Chain JSON is serialized and DEFLATE-compressed, then the compressed bytes are hashed (BLAKE3) and signed with Ed25519.
+// - Chain hash is computed using binary concatenation of version hashes with domain separation ('HashFS-Chain-v6').
 // - The compressed bytes are then encrypted with AES-GCM and stored in IndexedDB together with the signature field.
 // - On load the encrypted payload is decrypted, the compressed bytes' hash is verified against the stored signature, and finally the JSON is inflated and parsed.
+// - Legacy chains without chain hash are automatically migrated to the new format.
 // Any verification failure prevents access to the chain.
 ```